Find Cheap Auto Insurance Quotes in Your Area

 The main reason older cars are cheaper to insure is because as older vehicles lose their value, drivers often decrease the level of insurance that they keep on the car.

 People buying new cars are also more likely to get a loan or lease, which often require full coverage as part of the terms of the financing.
-After the car is is paid off, the owner may choose to lower their coverage, saving money on their insurance bill in the process.
+After the car is paid off, the owner may choose to lower their coverage to save money.

-While it might seem that an older car would be cheaper to insure than a new car given that it's worth less, that isn't always how it works.
-There isn't a consistent relationship between the age of a car and how much it costs to insure.
-And there are two separate types of policy to consider: full coverage policies and cheaper minimum coverage policies that simply meet the amount required by law.
+It might seem that an older car should be cheaper to insure than a new car, but that isn't always how it works.
+There's no consistent relationship between the age of a car and the cost to insure it.
+And there are two separate types of policy to consider: full coverage policies and minimum coverage policies that are cheaper since they simply meet the amount required by law.

 Full coverage insurance includes comprehensive and collision coverage — these pay to repair your car after it's damaged in an accident.
-For full coverage car insurance, it's likely that the rates will differ between a new car and a used one.
-But whether a certain car becomes cheaper to insure as it gets older isn't consistent: It can vary by car model as well as insurer.
+For full coverage, it's likely that the rates will differ between a new car and a used one.
+But whether or not a certain car becomes cheaper to insure can vary by car model as well as insurer.

-And different insurers calculate this rate differently; for example, for our sample quotes, Geico and State Farm both offered quotes that were about 30% cheaper for an older model, while Farmers charged 33% more for an older car.
+Insurers calculate their rates differently.
+In our sample, Geico and State Farm both offered quotes that were about 30% cheaper for an older model, while Farmers charged 33% more for an older car.
 This is why collecting multiple quotes for auto insurance can save you a lot of money when buying a used car.

-For legal minimum coverage, however, prices stay nearly the same as your car gets older.
-That's because minimum coverage, which only includes liability protection (plus PIP and/or uninsured motorist coverage in some states), doesn't pay for repair of your car.
+For minimum coverage, however, prices stay nearly the same as your car gets older, since liability-only protection (plus PIP and/or uninsured motorist coverage in some states), doesn't pay for car repair.
 As such, the age of the car you drive doesn't have much to do with the likelihood you'll make an insurance claim, nor the size of a claim you make.

 We found that Geico offered the best rates for drivers looking to insure a used car.
-We collected quotes among three leading insurers and found that Geico had the best prices for a 10-year-old vehicle.
-The company had the best price for both legal minimum and full coverage.
+We collected quotes from three leading insurers and found that Geico had the best prices for a 10-year-old vehicle for both legal minimum and full coverage.

 Geico also offers mechanical breakdown insurance, which can help owners of used cars pay for repairs.
 However, only cars under 15 months old with 15,000 miles or less on the odometer are eligible, so if your used car is on the older side, it may not qualify.

-State Farm deserves an honorable mention for giving the best discount for insuring an older car.
-A driver with a 10-year-old Camry will save 25% off the price of insurance for a new Camry by going with State Farm.
+State Farm deserves an honorable mention for the best discount for an older car.
+A driver with a 10-year-old Camry will save 25% compared to insuring a new Camry with State Farm.
 This means State Farm is also worth a look, especially for drivers who have already gotten a good price from State Farm for a new vehicle.
-We always recommend drivers compare quotes from multiple insurers to ensure they are getting their cheapest rates on their car insurance policies.
+We recommend drivers compare quotes from multiple insurers to get the cheapest rates on their car insurance.

-Applying for car insurance for a used car works the same way as buying for a new car: you can get a quote online, or work with a car insurance agent to get a quote.
 You don't need to purchase car insurance before you buy a used car.
 Typically, you'll buy your policy after the old owner has signed over the title to you, but before you register it with your state's DMV.
-This is because almost every state requires you to have insurance coverage in order to register, or drive, your vehicle.
+Almost every state requires insurance coverage in order to register, or drive, a vehicle.

-However, it's very important that you collect insurance quotes for the car you're interested in buying as part of your due diligence.
-Car insurance is one of the biggest ongoing expenses of owning a vehicle, alongside gasoline, maintenance and repairs.
-And the cost of insurance for a used car may not be what you expect, as car insurance isn't always cheaper for a used car than a new one.
+It's very important to collect insurance quotes for the car you're interested in buying as part of your due diligence.
+Car insurance is one of the biggest ongoing expenses of owning a vehicle, alongside gas, maintenance and repairs.
+Car insurance isn't always cheaper for a used car than a new one.

-When selecting a car insurance policy for a used car, you should choose coverages and limits for the vehicle differently than you would for a new car.
-You might elect to have a higher deductible on your comprehensive or collision coverages, or elect not to carry them entirely.
-This is because the highest possible payout for this coverage is much lower on an older, lower-value car.
+When selecting a policy for a used car, you should choose coverages and limits for the vehicle differently than you would for a new car.
+You might select a higher deductible on your comprehensive or collision coverages, or skip them entirely.
+This is because the possible payout for this coverage is lower on an older, lower-value car.